Luxuse/NewCrc/README.md

 note : ia use in code
 ## Roadmap

-add SHA512 support fix GUI block thread and add other hash, fix crc32c
+ fix GUI block thread and add other hash,

 ## Usage